-Instagram Model Pamela Alexandra Holds Nothing Back In Curve-Exposing Barely There Bikini
+Instagram Model Pamela Alexandra Holds Nothing Back In Curve-Exposing Barely-There Bikini

 “Wow stunning pic Pamela.
 You’re curvy in all the right places,” one other fan chimed in.

-The model posted a second snap from the same day in which she’s featured in the same bikini but at a different angle.
-From the side angle, her followers get an even better glimpse of her busty chest and ample backside as she rests one leg on the other and pushes her booty out further.
+The model posted a second snap from the same day in which she’s featured in the same bikini but pictured at a different angle.
+From the side, her followers get an even better glimpse of her busty chest and ample backside as she rests one foot against the other leg and pushes her booty out further.

 In the caption of the second post, Pamela reveals that some of her guy friends call her “chubby deluxe” behind her back, but she takes it in stride and laughs about it.
-However, many of her followers protested the nickname in the comments section, writing that the model isn’t chubby, but rather just curvy.
+However, many of her followers protested the nickname in the comments section, writing that the model isn’t chubby but rather just curvy.

 “From my stand point looks like there ain’t nothing chubby about you..
 I’m from Atlanta we love thick women..,” one Instagram user commented.